mobirise.com

 Building the expert teacher prototype: A metasummary of teacher expertise studies in primary and secondary education

-Educational Research Review - February 2023
+Educational Research Review - Feb 2023

 Co-authored with Gulden Taner, this is the largest systematic review of research into teacher expertise ever conducted.
 It reveals 73 features of the 'expert teacher prototype' across 6 domains through innovative use of the metasummary approach for meta-reviews.